yetkinakyuz/stm32-password-door-lock/README.md

 ## Note

 This project is implemented as a prototype, so it does not have the equipment to control a lock.
-I am thinking of adding the necessary equipment for door lock later.